-The ranking system for physical demands used in this report includes many elements for those measured by the Department of Labor.
-However, an important criterion is added: overtime, that is, work time in excess of eight hours daily.
-After all, an executive working till 10 p.m. is surely as tired when he gets home as many construction workers who quit work at 5 p.m.
+The ranking system for physical demands used in this report includes many of the elements measured by the Department of Labor.
+However, an important criterion is added: Overtime – that is, work time in excess of eight hours daily.
+After all, an executive working till 10 p.m. is likely as tired when he gets home as many construction workers who quit work at 5 p.m.

 In order to compute the Physical Demands of a job, we awarded higher scores to jobs with greater Physical Demands and lower scores to jobs with lesser demands.
 We arrived at these scores by compiling data used by the U.S. Department of Labor.
 One point was awarded for each physical component of a job.
 These components include lifting, pulling, pushing, standing, walking, stooping, kneeling, crawling, climbing, crouching or reaching.
 We also awarded points for hazards faced, exposure to various kinds of weather, the need for stamina and the work environment.

 One to five points was also added for each degree of lifting required based on the five categories previously mentioned, which range from 10 pound lifting at sedentary jobs to 100 pound lifting for very heavy work.
 One point was also added for each hour, or fraction thereof, that the average worker puts in that exceeds 40 hours per week.
 These determinations were based on U.S. Census data and sundry estimates provided by those familiar with the work habits of various professionals and tradespeople.
 The total number of points accumulated represents the score used to determine the rankings.

 The 21 Stress Factors